 Author: John Gillespie, Monash University

-John Gillespie is Professor of law at the Department of Business Law and Taxation, Monash University.
+John Gillespie is professor of law and director of the Asia Pacific Business Regulation Group, Department of Business Law and Taxation, Monash University.